JaLDesign/Animal-Crossing-Price-Sheet/README.md

-# Animal Crossing Price Sheet
+# Animal Crossing: New Horizons Price Sheet

 Easy way to calculate your saving, fish/bugs/misc items as well as turnips all in one place